Emik03/museum-brute-force/README.md

 ```

 You may also compile the program in `VERBOSE` mode which logs every time a thread finds a new best answer for its specific task.
-The environment variable is checked at compile-time, not at runtime.
+The environment variable is checked at compile-time, not at runtime, hence the command:
 ```sh
 VERBOSE=1 cargo run --release
 ```